kixe/CronjobDatabaseBackup/README.md

 + **Backup Cycle Interval**
 Select a time interval between automated backups.
 If you don't want automated backups choose 'never'.
 No need to uninstall the module for this. (default: every 4 weeks)
 + **Maximum Number of Backups**
 Select how many backups you want to keep in the storage.
 Minimum 1, default and maximum 100 (defined in constant MAXFILES).
-Eexecuted with each cron.
+Executed with each cron.
 + **Remove backups older than**
 Will remove backups older than selected time interval with each cron.
 + **Backup Name**